delight-im/PHP-Auth/README.md

 ### Two-factor authentication (2FA)

- 1. For users who are signed in, you can check if they have set up two-factor authentication (2FA) (using *any* mode) using `Auth#hasTwoFactor`.
-This is useful if you want to advertise the feature in general.
-Additionally, you will usually check if an individual mode of 2FA is set up using `Auth#hasTwoFactorViaTotp`, `Auth#hasTwoFactorViaSms` or `Auth#hasTwoFactorViaEmail`.
-Use those methods to check if the user should be presented with a way to enable or disable the specific mode of 2FA in their settings.

- 1. This library supports three modes of two-factor authentication, which represent different sources or delivery mechanisms for one-time passwords (OTPs):
+ 1. This library supports three modes of two-factor authentication (2FA), or multi-factor authentication (MFA), which represent different sources or delivery mechanisms for one-time passwords (OTPs):

     * time-based one-time passwords (TOTP)
     * one-time passwords sent via SMS
     * one-time passwords sent via email

     Choose any combination of these modes that you want to support.
-You can start with just one and add others later quite easily.
+You can start with just one, if you want, and add others later quite easily.

+ 1. For users who are signed in, you can check if they have set up two-factor authentication using `Auth#hasTwoFactor`.
+This checks if 2FA is set up using *any* mode, i.e. one or more of the mechanisms described before, and is useful if you want to advertise 2FA in general.
+Additionally, you will usually check if an individual mode of 2FA is set up using `Auth#hasTwoFactorViaTotp`, `Auth#hasTwoFactorViaSms` or `Auth#hasTwoFactorViaEmail`.
+Use those methods to check if the user should be presented with a way to enable or disable the specific mode of 2FA in their settings.

- 1. In order to let users set up two-factor authentication via time-based one-time passwords (TOTP), call `Auth#prepareTwoFactorViaTotp` and provide the user-visible name of your application as the single argument.
+ 1. In order to let users set up two-factor authentication via TOTP, i.e. with an authenticator application such as Google Authenticator, Ente Auth or Aegis Authenticator, call `Auth#prepareTwoFactorViaTotp` and provide the user-visible name of your application as the single argument.
 The result will be an array with the key URI for the QR code (that you will afterwards display to the user) at index zero, and the secret for manual input (that you can show to the user as an alternative) at index one.
 Wrap that call in `Auth#reconfirmPassword`.

     ```php
     try {